kali-linex/linex/Documentation/staging/tee.rst

 TEE subsystem
 =============

-This document describes the TEE subsystem in Linux.
+This document describes the TEE subsystem in Linex.

 A TEE (Trusted Execution Environment) is a trusted OS running in some secure environment, for example, TrustZone on ARM CPUs, or a separate